etherealxx/batchlinks-webui/README.md

 `#upscale` or `#upscaler` will put the downloaded file to _/content/stable-diffusion-webui/models/ESRGAN_

+`#lycoris`, `#locon`, or `#loha` will put the downloaded file to _/content/stable-diffusion-webui/extensions/sd-webui-additional-networks/models/lora/lycoris_

+`#altmodel` or `#altmodels` will put the downloaded file to the path you choose when using `--ckptdir` argument on `launch.py` line.
+If you didn't use that argument, this hashtag will points to the same directory as `#model`

+_Lycoris/Locon/Loha_ will works just fine if you use `#addnetlora` instead, as long as you have both [addnet extension](https://github.com/kohya-ss/sd-webui-additional-networks) and [locon extension](https://github.com/KohakuBlueleaf/a1111-sd-webui-locon) installed.
+It's unclear if it's can be loaded by native auto1111 lora.
+(Tell me if you know more about this.)

-Github links (if it does not contain `/raw/` in it) doesn't need hashtag.
+Github links (if it does not contain `/raw/` or `/release/download/` in it) doesn't need hashtag.
 It will always considered as webui extension, and the repository will be cloned to _/content/stable-diffusion-webui/extensions/(reponame)_

 ### How to get the direct links (Important!)